thierryvolpiatto/psession/README.md

 For saving minibuffer history, use `(psession-savehist-mode 1)` as a replacement of `savehist-mode`.

-If you want to save periodically (autosave) your emacs session, add `(setq psession-auto-save t)` to your init file.
+If you want to save periodically (autosave) your emacs session, add `(psession-autosave-mode 1)` to your init file.